-Providing a Confidential Response for Law Enforcement Personnel and Reality-Based Training Solutions That Can Change and Save Lives ©
+Providing Confidential Response Services and Educational Training Solutions For Law Enforcement Personnel That Can Change and Save Lives ©

-Education and Training are keys to reducing stress.
-Research in 2016 by the P S U Crisis Management and Training Group and The University of Central Florida – College of Medicine showed that a new law enforcement recruit receives between two and four hours of reality-based stress and trauma awareness training at the academy.
-And seasoned personnel only receive on-going stress and trauma awareness training if they are forced to take a class due to personal and behavior issues.
+In 2016, P U S Crisis Management and Training Group partnered with the University of Central Florida – College of Medicine and interviewed 1200 Law Enforcement professionals.
+The research showed that a new police recruit receives between four and eight hours of stress / trauma and ethics training.
+And seasoned officers only receive in-service stress / trauma and ethics awareness training if they are force to take the class due to a work issues or behavior issues arise.